Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Yes Sir.
 Right away."
 The recruit ran off to carry the commander's orders to the rest of the camp.

 The commander made his way to the make shift mess hall they'd set up to eat his meal.
-He wasn't a real military man nor was the strangers' army a real army in the sense that it was not officially sanctioned by the Crown or the colonial officials.
+He wasn't a real military man nor were the strangers' army a real army in the sense that it was not officially sanctioned by the Crown or the colonial officials or by any representatives of the populace.
 It was entirely privately run and funded by silent investors in support of the actions of the strangers and hunters.
 Evan hadn't even known about it as it had been entirely assembled and trained at a secret site in the wilds just south of the colony.
 They had recruiting centers in every one of the towns that had set up in the effort to further the hunt and to spear head this secret armed service.
 They did not even seek to guard the property or lives of others as much as they sought to use it for other purposes.

 The commander sat himself down around the fire, where he was handed his food on a stamped metal plate.
 He waited for the rest of the officers to join him before starting his meal.
 Eventually they arrived and took their places with their food and began to eat together.